Backends 101 - PHP vs NextJS vs Python fwks

 Generally, backend frameworks can be made to work with all the API types.

-But they are often optimized for one type more than others.
 The choice of framework is often influenced by the API type you intend to build, as some frameworks have built-in support or dedicated libraries that make building a specific API type much easier.

 RESTful APIs